soleHats/instacop/README.md

 ## HMAC

-The HMAC coookie value cannot be changed without clicking the `Edit` button.
+The HMAC cookie value cannot be changed without clicking the `Edit` button.
 This aims to prevent accidental changes.

 Included in the download is a HMAC test page, which is accessible by navigating to `w.www.adidas.tld/hmac` and sets a fake cookie for 10 minutes.
 Do not use this during release!